allmonday/fastapi-voyager/README.md

 ## About pydantic-resolve

-pydantic-resolve's `@ensure_subset` decorator helps safely pick fields from the 'source class' while **indicating the reference** from the current class to the base class.

 pydantic-resolve is a lightweight tool designed to build complex, nested data in a simple, declarative way.
-In version 2.0.0alpha, it will introduce an important feature: ER Diagram, and fastapi-voyager will support this feature, allowing for a clearer understanding of the business relationships between the data.
+In v2 it introduced an important feature: ER Diagram, and fastapi-voyager has supported this feature, allowing for a clearer understanding of the business relationships.

+pydantic-resolve's ~~`@ensure_subset` decorator~~ `DefineSubset` metaclass helps safely pick fields from the 'source class' while **indicating the reference** from the current class to the base class.

 Developers can use fastapi-voyager without needing to know anything about pydantic-resolve, but I still highly recommend everyone to give it a try.